-Following the incredible success of our event in the summer, the Horses Inside Out Equine Anatomy Exhibition will be running alongside our Conference.
+Following the incredible success of previous years, the Horses Inside Out Equine Anatomy Exhibition will be even bigger and better in 2026, our 20th Anniversary year!

-Running for two days in February, this unique exhibition offers a fascinating journey beneath the surface of the horse, blending science, art, and practical equestrian knowledge.
+Running for three weeks, this unique exhibition offers a fascinating journey beneath the surface of the horse, blending science, art, and practical equestrian knowledge.

 Whether you’re a rider, trainer, student, or equine professional, this is your opportunity to: